 Community colleges were also key to providing educational access to underrepresented and marginalized groups beginning in the 1960s, especially Latino, African-American, and economically disadvantaged students.
 The open admissions process provided an opportunity for those who had come from underperforming schools or challenging home lives to get into the classroom and prove themselves.

 Today, community college is still a major force for social mobility, with more than half of all Latino and Native American students, and nearly half of all African-American and Asian-American students, enrolled in community college.
 (AACC Fact Sheet) Community colleges are crucial for rural regions, remote communities, and post-industrial areas like the Rust Belt.
+That’s why it’s important to have a plan when transferring from community college to university for ALL people.

 Why Community College?